hdmf-dev/hdmf/docs/source/sidecar.rst

 The operation specification does not use any additional keys.

-In the example sidecar JSON file above, the second operation specifies that attribute "attr6" under group "foo1", which has the specified object ID, at relative path "foo_holder/my_sub_data/attr6" should be deleted.
+In the example sidecar JSON file above, the second operation specifies that attribute "attr6" at relative path "foo_holder/my_sub_data/attr6" from group "foo1", which has the specified object ID, should be deleted.
 If "attr6" is a required attribute, this is likely to result in an invalid file that cannot be read by HDMF.

 Future changes